Krushan12/todo-app/README.md

    ```
    The backend server will run on [http://localhost:5000](http://localhost:5000).

+   > **Note:** The backend starts with a few example tasks so you can see the app working right away.

 ### Frontend Setup

 1. Open a new terminal and navigate to the frontend directory: